 At Vidi Corp we strive to understand the value that is important for our clients and consult them on how to achieve it.
 This is just who we are.

-Imagine if you spend a lot of resources on migrating from Tableau to Power BI and then your employees don’t use Power BI reports at all because they don’t understand Power BI.
+Imagine if you spend a lot of resources on Tableau to Power BI migration and then your employees don’t use Power BI reports at all because they don’t understand them.
 This is the last thing that you want: spending a lot of time and effort but not achieving user adoption.

 This can be avoided if your Power BI consultancy partner has skills in explaining Power BI to others.
 Look for their free training content like youtube videos or blog posts.
 This is a good measure of how enthusiastic they are about training others.